iamdeepakbh/Automatic-number-plate-recognition/README.md

 # Automatic-number-plate-recognition
-Here is an example code for automatic number plate recognition and extraction of the number using Python and OpenCV:

 the pytesseract library needs the Tesseract OCR engine to be installed on your system in order to work.

 Here's how you can install Tesseract OCR engine on Windows: